A change has come over me

 - Sarah Corbett, founding director of the Craftivist Collective

-If you’re interested, I’ll take you behind the curtain, and on the next page you can watch me describe the essentials, at a strategic level.
-But before you come through, you might want to fetch a pen and paper.
+On the next page you can watch me describe the essentials of How To Change The World, at a strategic level.
+But before you step through, you might want to fetch a pen and paper.